GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Experiments

-As shown in \cref{tab:NVS}, FDGaussian surpasses all baseline methods regarding PSNR, LPIPS, and SSIM, indicating it provides a sharper and more accurate reconstruction.
-The qualitative result of our method is demonstrated in \cref{Fig:results3}.
-The nearby views synthesized by FDGaussian are geometrically and semantically similar to the reference view, while the views with large viewpoint change showcase reasonable diversity.
-Furthermore, the orthogonal-plane decomposition mechanism enables our model to capture the details of the input image (discussed in \cref{Sec:Analyses}).
+\paragraph{Image to Multi-view} We first compare the generation stage of our method against recent image-to-multiview generation methods~\citep{zero123,syncdreamer,wonder3d}.
+The quantitative results are shown in \autoref{tab:image-to-mv}, and the qualitative results are shown in \autoref{fig:image-to-mv}. \methodname~surpasses all baseline methods regarding PSNR, LPIPS, and SSIM, indicating it provides sharper and more accurate results.
+According to the qualitative results, the nearby views synthesized by \methodname~are geometrically and semantically similar to the reference view, while the views with large viewpoint change showcase reasonable hallucination.
+Furthermore, the orthogonal-plane decomposition mechanism enables our model to capture the details of the input image.